projf/projf-explore/demos/mandelbrot/README.md

 ## Verilator

-### Tested Versions

-This simulation have been tested with:
+This demo have been tested with:

 * Verilator 4.038 (Ubuntu 22.04 amd64)
 * Verilator 5.006 (macOS 13 arm64)